Nexis-Network/NEXIS/evm-utils/architecture.md

 `EvmState` - is a type that monomorphize this two states and provide highlevel wrapper for bank to work with.
 Methods that correspond to state transition: `EvmState::try_commit` `EvmState::new_from_parent`

-Save block: For saving blocks in blockstore, we go the same way as solana goes - after bank finalization background service EvmRecorderService receive block from `Committed` state and save it in blockstore.
+Save block: For saving blocks in blockstore, we go the same way as nexisgoes - after bank finalization background service EvmRecorderService receive block from `Committed` state and save it in blockstore.

 ### Executor
 Provides api for transaction execution.
 For executor construction you need Incoming state of EvmBackend and context information.
-As result it provide methods that can be called in evm_loader, some evm specific contracts are hardcoded in calls, and this method are marked as failable, other solana specific are implemented in evm_loader.
+As result it provide methods that can be called in evm_loader, some evm specific contracts are hardcoded in calls, and this method are marked as failable, other nexisspecific are implemented in evm_loader.

 ### Context